LeeyaD/rb130/rb130_blocks.md

 `num` between the pipes, `| |`, is the *block paramenter* `num` **within the block** is the *block local variable*

-* remember not to name your *block parameter* the same name as a local variable defined outside the block as this will cause *variable shadowing* (i.e. we won't be able to access the variable in the outer scope).
+* **Remember** not to name your *block parameter* the same name as a local variable defined outside the block as this will cause *variable shadowing* (i.e. we won't be able to access the variable in the outer scope).

-To add to the previous use case, we can make our methods flexible by passing an argument to the block.
+**To add to the previous use case**, we can make our methods flexible by passing an argument to the block.
 This allows users to do what they will with that argument at method invocation time.

 **arity** rule regarding the number of arguments you have to pass to a block, `proc`, or `lambda`.
   * blocks & `proc`s have **lenient arity** which means Ruby won't raise an error if we pass too few or too many arugments to either